 Jared Auerbach is enthusiastic about fishing.

 For the common consumer shopping for fish for the week, it may be hard to know whether you’re making sustainable seafood choices.
-In among waxing poetic about the fishing enterprise and his love of the Boston Harbor, Auerbach shared a number of his pointers on shopping for the exceptional viable piece of fish at your local marketplace.
+Among waxing poetic about the fishing enterprise and his love of the Boston Harbor, Auerbach shared a number of his pointers on shopping for the exceptional viable piece of fish at your local marketplace.

 1. Ask, “What must I consume?”